 Wildland Fire Safety Module

 This course provides students the knowledge and technical procedures for assessing tree hazards and establishing appropriate safe-work practices in situations where there is potential exposure from dangerous trees to workers on the fire line.
 It also provides information on assessing both tree hazards and wildlife-tree habitat value, where opportunities exist.
 PLEASE NOTE: For those wanting to work on a fire line, S-100 training is required.

 To register for courses online, click the "Register Now" button below.
 Inside the online registration system, click the blue "Filters" tab and select "All Seasons."
-Then find the module you are selecting under the Wildlife Danger Tree category.
+Then find the module you are attending under the Wildlife Dangerous Tree category.

 (See Step-by-Step instructions below)